-Purpose and Rationale: The analyses required by this section are already required - in every AFC proceeding - by CEQA.
-Therefore, the section is unnecessary and should be repealed.
+Purpose and Rationale: The analyses required by this section are already required - in every Application for Certification proceeding - by CEQA.
+Therefore, the section is unnecessary.

 Necessity: Removal of the language is necessary to eliminate a redundant provision.

 § 1768.
 1749.
 Notice of Decision; Filing with Resources Agency. [no change except for section number]